How to run a successful maths club.

 Often pupils come to maths club with little awareness of origami and leave as avid fans.
 Some parents have even reported that they are choosing origami over time on the computer!

 You need not be an origami expert to lead a session: there are some excellent resources on the internet including videos such as this one that leads you through how to make a hat.
-As pupils are following this, you could discuss the triangles created as you fold other shapes, such as a trapezium.
+As pupils are following this, you could discuss the types of triangles created as you fold as well as other shapes, such as a trapezium.

 For a discussion of some real-life applications involving the folding of geometric shapes, see here.